Metadata Service Authentication

-We recently introduced Authentication in the Metadata Service layer.
-This document will provide a technical overview of the feature aimed at developers evaluating or operating DataHub.
-It will include a characterization of the motivations for the feature, the key components in its design, the new capabilities it provides, & configuration instructions.
+This document provides a technical overview of the how authentication works in DataHub's backend aimed at developers evaluating or operating DataHub.
+It includes a characterization of the motivations for the feature, the key components in its design, the new capabilities it provides, & configuration instructions.

 Let's recall 2 critical components of DataHub's architecture: